MLHat: The 2nd International Workshop on Deployable Machine Learning for Security Defense

 - Papers that describe real-world security data sets

 We ask the authors to clearly specify the paper type in the abstract, to help reviewers assess the contributions.
 Submissions must be in PDF.
-The main content of the paper should be no more than 7 pages (with unlimited number of pages for appendices and references).
-The paper should be formatted based on the standard double-column ACM Sigconf Proceedings Style.
-Each submission will be single-blind reviewed by at least 3 PC members
+The main content of the paper should be 20-25 single-column pages of content with unlimited number of pages for appendices and references (equivalent to 7-8 pages of standard double-column ACM Sigconf Proceedings Style).
+Each submission will be single-blind reviewed by at least 3 PC members.

 Gang Wang, UIUC, USA

 Arridhana Ciptadi, Blue Hexagon, USA